 People want to deliver exceptional results, but sometimes this seems no longer achievable, and going through the motions day by day is their reality.
 Indeed, while they are delivering what is required in their roles, therein lies the problem…. just delivering what is required.

 Think about and consider how well you enjoy your job?
-Yes, enjoying your job is a thing and without this it can have a negative effect on you and your family.
+Yes, enjoying your job is a thing and without this, it can harm you and your family.
 So, you may ask why do people stay in a job they no longer enjoy?
 The answer might be they probably don’t realise it is affecting their health and wellbeing.

 Let’s look at the relationship between people and their jobs.
 There are two parts to a job: